bygri/bygri.github.io/_posts/2018-05-15-developing-deploying-vapor-docker.markdown

 `swift run` is the equivalent of Xcode's `Command-R`, and will launch your Vapor application.
 Press `Ctrl-C` to stop it again.
 Since we bound port 8080 of the container to port 8080 of our local computer, we will be able to reach our running Vapor application at `http://localhost:8080` using a browser or REST client.

-> Note: as of this writing, Vapor does not automatically accept external connections.
+> Note: Vapor is automatically configured to accept external connections.
 So to run your app you will actually need to use the full command below, assuming your binary is named `Run` (if you used the SPM project method, it'll be called `app`):
 ```
 swift run Run serve -b 0.0.0.0
 ```